radekh/dcpu16/doc/dcpu16.md

 > This document is in very early stage, and some parts were not yet
 > translated to english.

+> This document is published under GPLv3 license or [CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/)

 This document is about DCPU-16 computer as introduced by Markus Persson also known as Notch.
 Markus created description of this